wesbos/beginner-javascript-notes/notes/Module 7 Logic and Flow Control.md

 In the CSS, add another variable called `--rotate: 0`.

-Modfy the transform like so 👇
+Modify the transform like so 👇

 ```css
 --rotate: 0;